 In spring 2006, the CSU entered into a partnership agreement with the Parent Institute for Quality Education (PIQE) with the goal of increasing the number of students eligible to enter the CSU from underserved communities.
 Under this partnership program, parents are receiving training and resources to support the education of their children.
-The project's mission is designed to bring schools, parents, and community members together in the education of underserved students.
-The partnership helps parents to create a home learning environment, navigate the school system, collaborate with teachers, counselors, and principals, encourage college attendance, and support a child's emotional and social development.
+The project's mission is designed to bring schools, parents and community members together in the education of underserved students.
+The partnership helps parents to create a home learning environment, navigate the school system, collaborate with teachers, counselors and principals, encourage college attendance, and support a child's emotional and social development.

 The course content is customized for each parent and includes curriculum such as home/school collaboration, motivation and self-esteem, communication and discipline, drugs and gang awareness, and college and career eligibility requirements.
 Upon successful completion of this nine-week, 14-hour course, parents are awarded a certificate of completion from PIQE.
-In addition, PIQE, the Chancellor and corresponding CSU campus presidents sign a Certificate of College Admission listing the name of the parent and the name of their children.
+In addition, PIQE, the Chancellor and corresponding CSU campus presidents sign an Invitation to College certificate listing the name of the parent and the name of their children.
 This certificate specifies what the child must do to be accepted into a CSU.
 Campuses have developed a series of programs to continue to work with PIQE parents and their children after they have gone through the program.
 Examples of campus programming include: attending additional PIQE programs, giving the children ID cards, follow-up presentations, serve on PIQE advisory boards, identify schools, have informational tables at these schools, and specific visits by campus presidents/communities dedicated to PIQE participants.

-In recognition of STEM, PIQE has developed a four hour STEM intensive course broken up into successive Saturdays for two hours each Saturday.
+In recognition of the need for STEM, PIQE has developed a four hour STEM intensive course broken up into successive Saturdays for two hours each Saturday.
 This pilot project was offered to 80 parents.
-The pretest and post test demonstrated the need for parents to be counseled on the importance of STEM as a pathway for high school graduation and college readiness.
+The pretest and posttest demonstrated the need for parents to be counseled on the importance of STEM as a pathway for high school graduation and college readiness.
+The STEM portion of the PIQE curriculum offering has been funded by two additional partners the Eva Longoria Foundation and Supervisor Gloria Molina's Office.

-In 2011-12, 23 CSU campuses participated in PIQE.
+In 2012-2013, 23 CSU campuses participated in PIQE.
 Each campus received \$25,000 from the Chancellor's Office for a total funding of \$575,000.
-In addition, many campuses sought other resources making the total allocated resources for the CSU PIQE programs \$615,707.
-CSU PIQE programs worked with 137 schools serving 8,441 parents.
+In addition, several campuses match this amount.
+CSU PIQE programs worked with115 schools, graduating 6,526 parents and touching over 19,000 PIQE children.